RhinoRhys/radarr-collections/README.md

 >
 > From People: 1
 >
-> Quentin Tarantino - Directing                                TMDB ID: 187            Sin City (2005)
+> Quentin Tarantino - Directing - Director                            TMDB ID: 187            Sin City (2005)

 - When running with the `-a` option, art\_date\_time.txt is a list of every collection that has been checked along with the URL to the default collection artwork from TMDB to be easily pasted into Plex or other media apps.
 > The Dark Knight Collection 	 	https://image.tmdb.org/t/p/original/bqS2lMgGkuodIXtDILFWTSWDDpa.jpg